 Each year the flu spreads around the world.
 It spreads most often from person to person.
 Someone who is infected releases the virus through droplets in sneezes or coughs.
 Others inhale these droplets, then become sick.
 The virus can also land on a surface.
 Someone can become infected if they touch the surface then touch their mouth or nose.
 For most, the flu will cause fever, aches, fatigue, coughing, stuffiness, and sore throat.
 Some people have a higher risk of a severe infection.
 It may lead to hospital care.
 Risk factors for severe complications include:

-Age younger than 5 years old or age 65 years and older
+Age younger than 5 years or age 65 years and older

 Inactivated influenza vaccine—dead, inactive virus.
 Can be given through shots.

-Recombinant influenza vaccine—a substance that mimics part of the virus.
+Recombinant influenza vaccine—use item that mimics part of the virus.
 Can be used for people with egg allergy.
 Can be given through shots.

 Live attenuated influenza vaccine—weakened part of the virus.
 Given only through nose spray.